Jillian Amodio 200-RYT

-In addition to being one of the owners of Shakti Studio, Jillian teaches a flow based Wednesday evening candlelit community class as well as Shakti’s Mommy and Me, Family, and Glow classes.
+Jillian teaches a flow based Wednesday Shakti’s Mommy and Me, class.
 She is a mother of two and strives to bring a fun and eclectic vibe to her classes.
 She received her 200 hour from the Richmond Virgina based Karuna yoga program, and believes that yoga should be accessible to everyone regardless of age, ability level, or experience.

 Ellen Quinn 500 RYT, Reiki Practitioner

 Ellen began practicing yoga over 25 years ago for help with a medical issue, but soon recognized that healing can happen on many different levels.
 When Ellen realized she didn’t want to “do” yoga, but to “be” yoga, she found diverse teachers and further trainings to both deepen her own practice and be able to share the peace, strengthening, energy movement, healing and joy of yoga and meditation with others as an instructor.